robinrendle/robinrendle.com/_posts/2018-07-26-from-san-francisco-to-los-angeles.md

 title: From San Francisco to Los Angeles
 date: 2018-07-26 23:49:00 -07:00
 extract: You can see the climate crisis everywhere, in everything.
+city: San Francisco
+country: California
 ---

 You can see the climate crisis everywhere, in everything.

 On the drive down you can see it in the signs that are posted in the dirt by farms on the edge of the freeway: “BUILD DAMS!” they scream.
 “WE NEED WATER, NOW” another sign begs in giant sans-serif letters next to it.
 You can see the climate crisis in the crops that stretch to the horizon that ought to be green but are a Mad Max gold instead.
 You can even feel the climate crisis in the air itself when pulses of heat ripple through the land, just a few degrees short of becoming unbearable, unlivable.

 It’s clear that the climate crisis isn’t going to be some distant trouble of Nairobi or Singapore and you don’t need a degree in climate science to see that California is a paradise in the midst of a catastrophe.

 All the signs are here.